 Related: iPhone XS review

 In other ways it’s taken me time to adjust to the smaller screen.
 It’s not just that I have to move it closer to my face to read text, like my granddad reading the morning paper, I also struggle with the small keyboard.
 Ironically I often have to use both my hands and thumbs on the phone to minimise the potential for embarrassing autocorrect fails.
 I’ve gotten more used to it, but I still don’t find it comfortable after a few weeks of using the phone non-stop.
-The small screen also means watching video is a little cramped and, while the iPhone SE is more than powerful enough to play all the best games, trying to maneuver precisely requires daintier digits than mine.
+The small screen also means watching video is a little cramped and, while the iPhone SE is more than powerful enough to play all the best games, trying to manoeuvre precisely requires daintier digits than mine.

 While the iPhone SE still looks good there are a couple of aspects of the design that aren’t perfect, and others that feel dated.
 For starters, if you don’t use a case with the iPhone SE you might find the edges a little harsh, particularly if you’re more used to the rounded metal sides on contemporary phone designs.
 The screen bezel is also rather wide – especially at the top and bottom – and that means you don’t get a lot of screen for the size of the phone.